-We grow many varieties of winter squash and acorns on the farm.
-We used acorn squashes for this recipe but feel free to use other squashes of preference like delicata or kabocha.
+We grow many varieties of winter squash on the farm, of all shapes and colors.
+In this recipe, we used acorn squashes, but feel free to use other squashes of preference like delicata or kabocha.
 You can remove the rind or keep it for extra texture.

 Wash the squashes, cut them in half and spoon out the seeds (you can save the seeds and roast for a snack or discard and compost them).

 Cut the squash into ½ inch half moons then cut into smaller pieces or leave as is.